scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Fill a targets mind with rage, forcing it to lash out against its surroundings.
-Make a spellcasting roll vs the targets Willpower.
+Make a spellcasting roll against the targets Willpower.
 On success the target loses all remaining AP and makes a single attack against a random target within range.
 For every crit rolled the target adds a normal die for all attack rolls for the duration.
 On each of this creatures turns they must either attack a random target in range or move towards the closest creature.
 Each time this creature takes damage they make a willpower save against 2 bad die, adding a superior die for every wound taken.

-Add a proficiency die for every level above the 2nd.
+Add a proficiency die for every level above 2nd.

 ___
 #### Bewitched Arrow